 A diagnosis of ovarian cancer can be extremely worrisome and challenging.
 Even when a full recovery is likely, you may be concerned about a recurrence.
 But no matter what your prognosis, here are some strategies and resources that may make dealing with cancer easier:

 There's no sure way to prevent ovarian cancer.
-But you may be able to reduce your risk of ovarian cancer if you:
+But there may be ways to reduce your risk:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.